 Watching for recurrence

 One of the things to take care of after cancer treatment is recurrence.
-Cancer recurrence happens when a few cancerous cells remain even after treatment; they again grow until they show up any signs or symptoms or are seen in test reports.
+Cancer recurrence happens when a few cancerous cells remain even after treatment; they again grow until they show any signs or symptoms in test reports.

 Scan-xiety is often used for the patient or the family’s stress before the follow-up tests.